vsergeev/u-msgpack-python/README.md

 * `UnhashableKeyException`: Unhashable key encountered during map unpacking.
 The packed map cannot be unpacked into a Python dictionary.

-    Python dictionaries only support keys that are instances of `collections.Hashable`, so while the map `{ { u'abc': True } : 5 }` has a msgpack encoding, it cannot be unpacked into a valid Python dictionary.
+    Python dictionaries only support keys that are instances of `collections.Hashable`, so while the map `{ { u'abc': True } : 5 }` has a MessagePack encoding, it cannot be unpacked into a valid Python dictionary.

     ``` python
     # Attempt to unpack { {} : False }